 - MA Cash Grant: This is a state-funded grant program designed to assist needy Massachusetts residents attending public colleges and registered for at least three credits.
-Eligibility is determined by the college according to state regulations.
+Eligibility is determined by the College according to state regulations.
 The Cash Grant cannot exceed the cost of tuition and fees.

 - MASSGrant: This is a state grant awarded by the Commonwealth of Massachusetts to its residents with exceptionally high financial need.
-The state Office of Student Financial Assistance notifies residents of their eligibility and the college certifies this eligibility.
+The state Office of Student Financial Assistance notifies residents of their eligibility and the College certifies this eligibility.
 Funds are not available until this certification is completed.
 A student must be enrolled for a minimum of 12 credits to receive this grant.

 - Massachusetts Part-time Grant: This is a state-funded grant available to residents of Massachusetts who attend college on a part-time basis.
 Quinsigamond Community College, in accordance with state regulations, selects recipients.
-A student must be enrolled for at least six and not more than eleven credits each semester.
+A student must be enrolled for at least six and not more than 11 credits each semester.

 - Performance Bonus Grant: This grant was created to reward the success of the Commonwealth’s neediest students.
 The grant provides a financial incentive for students to perform well in college and persist toward the achievement of a postsecondary education degree.
-Students must be full time, have earned 24 credits with a 3.0 GPA, have a 0 EFC, and are eligible for the MASSGrant.
+Students must be full-time, have earned 24 credits with a 3.0 GPA, have a 0 EFC, and are eligible for the MASSGrant.
 Recipients are selected by the state and eligibility is certified by the College.

-- MA Public Service Grant: Established to provide educational opportunity to family members in recognition of the hardship that a family experiences upon the loss of a parent and or spouse who is killed or missing in the line of public service duty in the Commonwealth of Massachusetts.
-The award value is equal to the college’s full time tuition charge.
+- MA Public Service Grant: Established to provide educational opportunity to family members in recognition of the hardship that a family experiences upon the loss of a parent and/or spouse who is killed or missing in the line of public service duty in the Commonwealth of Massachusetts.
+The award value is equal to the College’s full-time tuition charge.